tienduccao/redpajama.cpp/examples/redpajama/README.md

         bash ./examples/redpajama/scripts/install-RedPajama-INCITE-Instruct-3B-v1.sh

-- Run other quantize version of RedPajama Base/Instruct model (Make sure you get the f16 model prepared before you run this):
+- Run other quantize version of RedPajama Base/Instruct model (Make sure you get the f16 model prepared before you run this).
+Then you can generate the quantized model, the supported types include: q4_0, q4_1, q4_2, q5_0, q5_1, and q8_0.

-  - Make the code to quantize the model:

-        make quantize-gptneox

-  - Generate the quantized model, the supported types include: q4_0, q4_1, q4_2, q5_0, q5_1, and q8_0.
 For example, to run q4_1, you need to do the following convertion, e.g for RedPajama-Base q8_0:

         python ./examples/redpajama/scripts/quantize-gptneox.py ./examples/redpajama/models/pythia/ggml-RedPajama-INCITE-Base-3B-v1-f16.bin --quantize-output-type q8_0